 As one of the perks of using Find My Horses we post your business or horse on many Facebook Groups and get your information in front of potential clients for you.
 Due to the recent ad removals on Facebook, this has changed with how we can help you sell your horses.

-Apparently it has never been OK to sell animals of any kind on Facebook according to their Commerce Policy.
-Until recently Facebook didn’t do anything about it and unless you searched and read it before hand you never knew about the restriction.
-About a month ago many of my posts that I was promoting for you, my clients, started being deleted.
-I looked into it and saw the policy about not being able to sell Animals.
+It has never been OK to sell animals of any kind on Facebook according to their Commerce Policy.
+Until recently Facebook didn't do anything about it, and unless you searched and read it beforehand, you never knew about the restriction.
+About a month ago many of the posts that I was promoting for you, my clients, started being deleted.
+I looked into it and saw the policy of not being able to sell Animals.
 I had to Google many different keyword phrases to find the restriction.